 Thoughts from Stu’s notepad

-- The mic is very sensitive, and does tend to pick up background noise.
+The mic is very sensitive and does tend to pick up the background noise.
 Acoustic Sound Treatment goes a long way!!

 Similarities & Differences